 The receiving device’s screen must be on

-AirDrop is only available when the receiving iOS device’s screen is on.
+AirDrop is only available when the receiving iOS device’s screen is on/awake.
 On the Mac, AirDrop works when the display sleeps as long as the computer itself has not entered sleep mode.

 AirDrop sharing requests appear as notifications on the iOS Lock screen, so you can swipe to accept the items.
 On the Mac, however, AirDrop notifications get delivered to the macOS login screen even if your Mac’s display is sleeping (as long as the computer is awake).

 As mentioned, AirDrop ceases to function when the receiving device goes to sleep, either automatically or manually.
-On the iPhone, iPod touch or iPad, press the Sleep/Wake button once; on your Mac, select Sleep in the Apple menu.
 Until your device wakes from sleep, its icon won’t appear as an AirDrop destination on other devices.

 On the Mac, the common failure point for AirDrop is allowing the computer to go to sleep shortly after the display shuts off after a predetermined period of time has passed.

-To counter this behavior, tick the box next to “Prevent computer from sleeping automatically when the display is off” in System Preferences → Energy Saver.
-You can do this separately for when the Mac is connected to power or using its inbuilt battery.
+To counter this behavior, tick the box next to “Prevent computer from sleeping automatically when the display is off” in System Preferences > Energy Saver.
+On newer versions like macOS Monterey, you will find these in System Preferences > Battery > Power Adapter.